Tuscaloosa City Schools: Integration of the School System

+Legal Battles

 White students made up the majority of the district's students around 1979.
 White flight began to occur towards Tuscaloosa County Schools and majority-white private schools so that in 1994 white students made up less than 33% of the total students.
+Between 1995 and 2000, white enrollment in the city schools went down 21%.
 The district had 10,300 students in 1995.
 Around the late 1980s/early 1990s Saturn chose not to locate a plant in Tuscaloosa because of the performance of the public schools, and by 1993 the city leadership wanted Mercedes-Benz to build a plant there.
 Influential politicians and influential people privately wished to create some majority-white schools fearing that the remaining white population would otherwise leave.
 The leaders made public statements that they wished to remove the desegregation order since it required the school system to get approval from the court for repairs and because not having neighborhood schools reduced its prestige.

 The district proposed establishing a new elementary school in the majority-white Rock Quarry area in 1993, and the court granted this action in 1995; the district did this to check if the federal court system, which was becoming increasingly conservative, would be pliable to lifting the court order.
 With the new school established, the district then asked for the entire desegregation order to be removed.
 To convince black leaders to appear at the federal hearings so they could give support to ending the desegregation order, white leaders suggested a quid pro quo of building new schools in black areas.

 Judge Sharon Blackburn released the district from its desegregation agreement in 1998.
 The district board voted to reorganize the middle schools into four in 1999.
 In August 2000 they voted to establish two new high schools and carve out three attendance zones, and Central High had a much smaller attendance zone serving a majority black student body, while the other two schools, had whiter student bodies.
 The performance of Central High School drastically declined after the change.